Integration Flows Overview

 Apache Camel

-- Enterprise Integration Patterns (EIP)
+- It implements standard Enterprise Integration Patterns.

 Routes